-The International Law Research Program is pleased to announce the 2018 SSHRC-CIGI post-doctoral fellowship.
+The 2019 SSHRC-CIGI post-doctoral fellowship is now open.
 This funding opportunity is open to citizens or permanent residents of Canada.
 Permanent resident status must be obtained, at the latest, by the application deadline.
 Candidates must apply through the SSHRC Postdoctoral Fellowships competition website.

-It is offered as a joint initiative administered collaboratively by the Social Sciences and Humanities Research Council (SSHRC) and the International Law Research Program (ILRP) of the Centre for International Governance Innovation (CIGI).
+It is offered as a joint initiative administered collaboratively by the Social Sciences and Humanities Research Council (SSHRC) and the Centre for International Governance Innovation (CIGI).

-Selected recipients (fellows) may be funded jointly by SSHRC and CIGI’s ILRP or solely by the latter in accordance with the memorandum of understanding between SSHRC and CIGI’s ILRP.
+Selected recipients (fellows) may be funded jointly by SSHRC and CIGI or solely by the latter in accordance with the memorandum of understanding between SSHRC and CIGI.
 Based on the source(s) of funding, governing regulations and policies may vary.

 CIGI is an independent, non-partisan think tank focused on international law, governance, economics, politics and security.
 Led by experienced practitioners and distinguished academics, CIGI supports research, forms networks, advances policy debate and generates ideas for multilateral governance improvements.